WHAT IS 3D PRINTING?

 Using a 3D Printer

-The 3D Printer is available on a first-come, first-served basis and can booked ahead of time for up to two hours.
+The 3D Printer is available on a first-come, first-served basis and can booked ahead of time for up to three hours.

 A printing fee of $.10 per gram of filament will be charged for each print job.